What it’s like to train as a counsellor: reflections on therapist training

 "The shadow-why encompasses all the less altruistic, unconscious reasons for why you do this work.
 Th is is important to understand about yourself, because whatever unconsciously motivates you to do this work will influence how you do it...
 Healers frequently come into this work from our own wounding and that wounding often comes with very primal responses that can look like entitlement, rage, sorrow, denial, desperation, shame, terror, and self- loathing.
 As the saying goes: hurt people hurt people."

 My ‘why’ when I first started counsellor training, if I’m really honest, was a deep seated desire to unravel myself.
 As I mentioned above, I’ve had a lot of therapy over the years and this felt like a way of taking a deeper dive into myself, that could potentially result in a new career at the end of it all.
 At the time I started therapy training I was working full time as a photographer and I’d had a rough ride with work during the pandemic so this felt like an opportunity to pivot.
-It also felt aligned with some of the other work I was doing as a meditation teacher and sound healer.
+It also felt aligned with some of the other work I was doing offering wellbeing workshops, meditation and sound healing.

 Healers frequently come into this work from our own wounding